MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xd1--driver-irql-not-less-or-equal.md

 A driver tried to access an address that is pageable (or that is completely invalid) while the IRQL was too high.

+If a driver responsible for the error can be identified, its name is printed on the blue screen and stored in memory at the location (PUNICODE\_STRING) **KiBugCheckDriver**.
+You can use the debugger dx command to display this - `dx KiBugCheckDriver`.

-This bug check is usually caused by drivers that have used improper addresses.
+This bug check is usually caused by drivers that have used improper memory addresses.

 If the first parameter has the same value as the fourth parameter, and the third parameter indicates an execute operation, this bug check was likely caused by a driver that was trying to execute code when the code itself was paged out.
 Possible causes for the page fault include the following: